kevinjalbert/kevinjalbert.github.io/source/articles/2021-04-30-applescript-that-mirrors-iphone-to-quicktime.md

 ---
-title: "AppleScript to Mirror iPhone to QuickTime"
+title: "AppleScript that Mirrors iPhone to QuickTime"

 description: "I automated seven manual steps to mirror my iPhone to QuickTime using AppleScript.
 Read about some of the challenges I encountered and see the finalized script being trigged by Alfred."